Lucy Virginia French: Career

 Two poems which illustrate French's freedom from political and sectional prejudice are "Shermanized," and "The Palmetto and the Pine."
 The first was written just after Sherman's march to the sea; the latter appeared in 1876, in the Saturday Evening Post, of which William Cullen Bryant was then editor, and was a direct rebuke to a memorable congressional speech of the Hon.
 James G. Blaine, whom she had known from her girlhood.
 "Shermanized" is well remembered throughout the South; "like the flash of the yataghan from a velvet sheath," was the comment of a noted writer, who admired the spirit of the poem and of the author.
 "The Palmetto and the Pine" was reproduced with illustrations in the July 1899 number of The American Illustrated Methodist Magazine, while another poem, "Mammy," a home picture of the South before the war, appeared in the February 1900 issue.
 "Liberty Bells," written in 1876, was characteristic of the spirit of unity which was the theme of many of French's later poems.

 French's first volume of poems, "Wind Whispers," appeared in 1856, followed the same year by a tragedy in five acts, "Istalilxo, the Lady of Tula," the scene of which was laid in Mexico before its conquest by Cortez.
-Between the years 1856 and 1879, French was actively engaged as literary editor of a number of magazines and newspapers.
+Between the years 1856 and 1879, French was actively engaged as a literary editor of a number of magazines and newspapers.
 In 1872, her first novel, "My Roses," was published, and in 1879 her last novel, "Darlingtonia," appeared serially in the Detroit Free Press.